stateful/docs.runme.dev/docs/guide/monitoring-stack.md

 Most often, instructions which define setting up and configuration of monitoring stack procedures are set in multiple documents which can be overwhelming.
 This is where Runme comes in!
 Runme provides a platform that helps you document all the standardized processes needed to set up and configure your monitoring stack, centralizing your procedures and processes in an interactive runbook accessible to you and your team.

-With Runme, you create a set of predefined procedures and instructions for installing and configuring all dependencies needed for your monitoring stack, such as [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/), etc.
+With Runme, you create a set of predefined procedures and instructions for installing and configuring all dependencies needed for your monitoring stack, such as [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/) and others.

 In this guide, we will walk you through configuring a monitoring stack and creating a Runbook for your application setup and configuration using Runme.